 Today, Rhona serves the youth of Portland on the very streets she came from.
 She is the Founder of Braking Cycles, and she feels great honor to be the Executive Director for Transitional Youth.

-Rhona is the mother of four beautiful adult daughters and the proud grandmother to five.
+Rhona is the mother of four beautiful adult daughters and the proud grandmother to six.
 She has devoted her life to God, her family and bringing the marginalized youth of Portland hope through the transforming message of the outrageous love of God, our rescuer and restorer.

 A Message from Our Founder